tomfried/django-tutorial-from-scratch/README.md

 - Create .gitignore file
 - Make Tweaks to File Structure
   - Move static files to parent directory for all and rename "assets".
+  - Move all views (HTML files) to own folder in parent directory
   - Change "Hello World" to "Home" and make Controllers directory where all the backend code will live
   - Create layout and add Header, Footer, and HTML Head as Partials/Templates
 - Create new Container/View (given current setup)
 - Create new Controller, View, AND Model (given current setup)
+- Wrap Project in Docker Container

 ## Setup Django Project